Planning to hire employees in Vietnam? Here’s a quick guide

 For international employers looking to hire abroad, Vietnam has a highly skilled, cost-effective talent market.
 Beyond its skilled workforce, Vietnam is home to a business-friendly government, a strong technical and digital industry, and an expanding workforce.
 For American companies, hiring in Vietnam is also ideal because the local professionals tend to have strong proficiency in English.

-We’ll cover how to hire employees in Vietnam, including the best hiring methods, any vital legal requirements, employment contracts, benefits, payroll, and how an Employer of Record (EOR) like Payoneer Workforce Management can make the process seamless and compliant, without the need to set up a local entity.
+We’ll cover how to engage employees in Vietnam, including the common methods, any vital legal requirements, employment contracts, benefits, payroll, and how an Employer of Record (EOR) like Payoneer Workforce Management can streamline the process, without the need to set up a local entity.

 How to hire in Vietnam

-American companies hiring in Vietnam have three main pathways to consider.
+American companies engaging talent in Vietnam have three main pathways to consider.

 1) Set up a legal entity in Vietnam